 - are pregnant or plan to become pregnant.
 It is not known

 if NUCALA may harm your unborn baby:

 - Pregnancy Registry.
 There is a pregnancy registry for women with asthma who receive NUCALA while pregnant.
 The purpose of the registry is to collect information about the health of you and your baby.
 You can talk to your healthcare provider about how to take part in this registry or you can get more information and register by calling 1-877-311-8972 or go to www.mothertobaby.org/asthma.

 - are breastfeeding or plan to breastfeed.
 You and your healthcare provider should decide if you will use NUCALA and breastfeed.
 You should not do both without talking with your healthcare provider first.

 - Tell your healthcare provider about all the medicines you take, including prescription and overthe- counter medicines, vitamins, and herbal supplements.

 - Do not stop taking your other medicines unless instructed to do so by your healthcare provider.

 How will I receive NUCALA?

-A healthcare provider will inject NUCALA under your skin (subcutaneously) 1 time every 4 weeks.
+- A healthcare provider will inject NUCALA under your skin (subcutaneously) every 4 weeks.